mikenicholson/passport-jwt/README.md

 Use `passport.authenticate()` specifying `'jwt'` as the strategy.

-The request's headers will first be searched for the id_token, then the request body if it exits.
+The request's headers will first be searched for the id_token, then the request body if it is present.
 Since token-based authentication is designed to replace cookie-based sessions you may want to dsable sessions when authenticating an endpoint with this strategy.